The Bushwhackers: 1993–1996

 In March 1994, the Bushwhackers started feuding with SMW Tag-Team Champions The Heavenly Bodies (Tom Prichard and Jimmy Del Ray).
 Williams and Miller were undefeated against the Bodies until WrestleMania X, where they lost a dark match.
 In April they began a house show series with WWF Tag-Team Champions The Quebecers, but unlike the previous year the team was winless against Rougeau and Oullette.
 In the summer of 1994 they reversed fortunes and were undefeated against the preliminary tag-team The Executioners (Dwayne Gill and Barry Hardy).
 They finished the year defeating Well Dunn in numerous house show encounters, although at this point their opponents were little more than preliminary opposition.
 However, now five years into their tenure into the company, and their prospects for a world championship run had seemed to close.

 The WWF was entering a "New Generation" era in 1995, and the Bushwhackers were now one of the last legacy acts.
 Still quite popular with the fanbase, they began the year with a successful series of encounters on the house show circuit against The Heavenly Bodies.
 Both Luke and Butch appeared in the 1995 Royal Rumble as separate participants.
 They continued to wrestle throughout the spring, defeating the Bodies and Well Dunn and remaining undefeated against preliminary opposition on television.
 However, their appearances became far more sporadic in the second half of 1995 following WWF touring cutbacks.
 They would wrestle only five more times that year, losing to WWF Tag-Team Champions Owen Hart and Yokozuna and the newly arrived Blu Twins.
-They would worked for United States Wrestling Association in Memphis, Tennessee that fall.
+They would work for United States Wrestling Association in Memphis, Tennessee, that fall.

 In March 1996, the Bushwhackers returned to the WWF after a six-month hiatus to participate in a tournament to crown new tag team champions.
 The Bushwhackers were beaten in the first round by eventual winners The Bodydonnas (Skip and Zip).
 When the Bushwhackers returned in 1996, they displayed traditional Australian stereotypes, including being accompanied to the ring by a giant kangaroo mascot.
 On 14 September, the Bushwhackers made their last appearance while under contract with the WWF, defeating Justin Bradshaw and Uncle Zebakiah at a house show.